marsrian/marsrian/README.md

 ### Hi there 👋
+Hi!
+I'm
+## Afzal Hussain Rian
+Full Stack Develop
+Welcome to my portfolio!
+I'm a passionate MERN stack web developer with expertise in HTML, CSS, JavaScript, React, Express.js, Node.js, and MongoDB.
+With a strong foundation in front-end development, I strive to create captivating user interfaces and seamless user experiences.
+I enjoy turning ideas into functional and visually appealing websites and web applications.

 <!--
 **marsrian/marsrian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.